AmandaMWilliams/AWS_Notes/src/main/java/Notes.md

 1. Launch an EC2 instance in a region
 2. Stop the instance for data integrity
-3. Create an AMI (Also creates an EBS snapshot)
+3. Create an AMI (also creates an EBS snapshot)
 4. Launch from the AMI to a new region (essentially making a copy of the EC2 instance)

 <hr>